 By clicking on the HTML Element Button you will generate a preset HTML block that will appear on your landing page.
 The block looks like this:

-To embed HTML, click on the “Edit” button.
+To embed HTML, click on the “Edit” button or double-click the HTML box.
 You will then be presented with a field for entering your content.
-After you've added custom content to the HTML element it will be displayed like the image shown below:
+After you've added custom content to the HTML element, it will be displayed like the image shown below:

 Now position the HTML block wherever you want on the page and click save.
 In order to see the widget, you need to view your landing page on the live URL.